 - Queso Chihuahua is a melting cheese (also called mennonita as it was brought to Mexico by Mennonites) and is thought to be one of the cheeses that inspired Monterey Jack in the USA.
 This cheese won a Gold star at 2014 Great Taste Awards & Very Highly Commended at 2015 International Cheese Awards

-- Queso Oaxaca is a raw milk string cheese much like mozzarella that is made with organic milk.
+- Queso Oaxaca is much like a “farmier” mozzarella.
 It is believed this cheese was brought to Mexico by Italian immigrants and, over time, it morphed into the lovely, absolutely Mexican, cheese it is today.
 This cheese is the one most requested by Mexican expats and is our newest cheese.
 Gringa Dairy Queso Oaxaca won Gold medals at 2015 British Cheese Awards & International Cheese Awards.
 It was also named one of the 75 best cheeses of 2015 by Culture (an American magazine dedicated to all things cheese)

 One of the major challenges with making Mexican cheese in the UK is that many of the methods used in the traditional recipes are, alas, illegal (or so discouraged, they might as well be illegal) in this country.
 And even if we could,say, leave milk out overnight to acidify without being immediately shut down, the milk itself is still quite different.
 While the breeds of cows are pretty similar in the UK and Mexico, their diet in Mexico is primarily corn and overall quite dry.
 Our cows are fed on wet (and you know just how wet!) grass in the summer and silage in the winter.
 This makes a huge difference in how the milk tastes– so you can just imagine how enormous the impact is on the taste of the cheese!
 So, a lot of time and effort goes into crafting the “recipe” for each cheese to taste like it does in Mexico.
 Simply put, our approach is to blend traditional and modern techniques to make the most authentic tasting cheese available in the UK.